milosmns/milosmns.github.io/_posts/op-ed/2024-09-28-This-AI-Agent-Writes-Its-Own-Story.md

   - [The Agent's source code](https://github.com/appifyhub/the-agent)
   - [Meet Agent Abot](https://t.me/the_agent_abot) on Telegram (limited beta)

+One early lesson: don't build a clever prison.
+The mobile era taught us how sticky defaults get – the same gravity is forming in AI.
+OpenAI, Anthropic, Google, xAI — great companies, great tools, but none deserves a monopoly over your workflow and daily life.
+From day one, <font color="#FAA">The Agent</font> was designed to keep the doors open: providers are swappable; prompts, history, and artifacts stay portable; and a self-hosted path is always in reach.

 I believe that our story is just beginning, so let's learn early!
 In the next sections, we'll dive into the twists, turns, and teachable moments of bringing this AI agent to life.

 {:refdef: style="text-align: center;"}